bogomirov/keyboard-shortcuts/README.md

 #Modify

-Modifying these desktop backgrounds is pretty straightforward.
+Modifying the desktop backgrounds provided by the project is pretty straightforward.

-1. Use Adobe Photoshop templates to generate raster background images with the exact size of your desktop.
+1. Use the Adobe Photoshop templates to generate raster background images with the exact size of your full desktop.

   Keep in mind that to achieve the effect intended by this project, the images should be of low contrast and desaturated.
 Whether they are bright or dark is to your liking but ensuring low contrast is important.

-2. Export the background image from Photoshop as an intermediary .png
+2. Export the background images from Photoshop as an intermediary `.png`

-3. Open the Adobe Illustrator template

-4. Link the new intermediary .png image you exported from Photoshop externally
+3. Open the Adobe Illustrator template and link externaly the new intermediary `.png` images you exported from Photoshop

-5. Make the changes you need to the shortcuts content and their layout
+4. Make the changes you need to the shortcuts content or their layout

-5. Export the so composited image into the backgrounds directory
+5. Export the so composited layers as `.png` images into the project's `backgrounds` directory

-6. Delete the intermediary .png image you exported from Photoshop
+6. Delete the intermediary `.png` images you exported from Photoshop

-7. As above, ensure the new background image is available to your desktop theme
+7. As above, ensure the new background images are available to your desktop theme

-Do not forget to store these changes you made into the local repository.
-In this way you can switch back and forth between modifications, protect against accidental file loss, recover errors, etc. Execute in Command Prompt:
+Do not forget to store the changes you made to the project files into the local repository.
+In this way you can switch back and forth between modifications, protect against accidental file loss, recover errors, etc. On Windows, execute in Command Prompt:

-1. Switch to the location of the keyboard shortcuts repo:
+1. Switch to the location where you have installed the keyboard shortcuts repo:

 ```
 cd %USERPROFILE%\AppData\Local\keyboard-shortcuts
 ```

-2. Commit the changes, adding a relevant descriptive comment:
+2. Commit the changes you have made, adding a relevant descriptive comment, e.g.:

 ```
-git commit -am "Created a background shortcut image for my other application"
+git commit -am "Created a new background image for my other application"
 ```

-If you would like to incorporate in your modifications the updates coming from the original repository (see the Upgrade section), please keep in mind that the vector and raster content distributed with this project is in binary format.
-There is no version control system yet capable to assist you in merging changes in binary content from different sources.
-Therefore, when receiving updates you should keep both copies - your version of the binary file and the new version coming upstream.
+If, at this point and onwards you would like to incorporate in your local modifications also updates coming from the original repository (see the Upgrade section), please keep in mind that the vector and raster templates distributed with this project are in binary format.
+There is no version control system yet capable to assist you in merging changes in such content.

+When receiving updates therefore, you should keep both copies - your version of the template file and the new version coming from upstream.
 Open them side-by-side in Photoshop or Illustrator, and attempt to transfer any modifications to your version manually.

 For more information on binary merges, see the free on-line book about version control with Git: http://git-scm.com/book

 #Contribute

-If you would like to share your modifications to the project or new keyboard shortcuts with the world, you need to complete few steps, similar to the ones outlined in the Bluebird Glx-Dock Theme project: https://github.com/bogomirov/glx-dock-bluebird-theme#contribute
+If you would like to share the corrections or additions you have made to the project with the world, you need to complete few steps, similar to the ones outlined in the Bluebird Glx-Dock Theme project: https://github.com/bogomirov/glx-dock-bluebird-theme#contribute

 #Uninstall

-Uninstalling the keyboard shortcut desktop images is pretty straightforward.
+You can uninstall the keyboard shortcuts project by following few steps.
+On Windows 7:

-1. Ensure the desktop images are not used in your desktop theme, or you use a different theme completely by navigating to:
+1. Ensure that there are no desktop images provided by the project who are currently in use by your desktop theme, or switch to a different theme completely by navigating to:

 ```
   Start -> Control Panel -> Personalization -> Desktop Background
 ```

-2. Remove the keyboard shortcuts project from your hard drive.
-Execute in Command Prompt:
+2. Remove the keyboard shortcuts project from your hard drive by executing in Command Prompt:

 ```
 rmdir /s %USERPROFILE%\AppData\Local\keyboard-shortcuts
 ```

-Please note that with this operation you will irrecoverably delete all the files associated with the project, together with the history of their modifications.
-Therefore, if you have made any modifications to the project by yourself, it is advisable you to keep a backup of your work, e.g. by sharing it in on-line.
+Please note that with this operation you will **irrecoverably delete** all the files associated with the project, together with the history of their modifications.
+Therefore, if you have made any modifications to the project by yourself, it is advisable to keep a backup copy of your work elsewhere, e.g. by sharing it in on-line.

 #Legal notices